 Please ensure that all supporting material is clearly marked with your name and address.
 Please note that any material you submit is done so at your own risk and we will only return supporting materials if requested to and if a SAE (stamped address envelope) is enclosed.

-You must complete a monitoring questionnaire (following at the end of these guidelines) and return it with your application, which will not be eligible without it.
+You must complete a monitoring questionnaire (attached to the back of these guidelines) and return it with your application, which will not be eligible without it.

 Assessment Criteria and Selection

 The applications will be assessed by a selection panel consisting of staff of the Live Art Development Agency and a small group of independent advisers.
 The advisers on the selection panel may include artists (including past recipients of One To One bursaries), producers, promoters or critics.
 An observer from Arts Council England (London office) will be present at the assessment meeting.